 Along similar lines, these superstitions extended to it being bad luck for a ring to be loose on the finger.
 Worse luck yet is if you were to lose the ring altogether.

 Regardless of what these old superstitions say, the important thing is the safety and security of your engagement ring.

 It’s always better to take your ring off in advance of activity, occasion, or instance where it could be damaged or lost.
 Nothing else matters so long as these two things remain true.

 The most important thing you can do is to look after your ring and take the best care of it; if that means removing it from time to time, so be it.

 It’s better to be safe than sorry.

 How Often Should You Clean Your Engagement Ring?

 It is generally advised that you clean your engagement ring, once per week.
 This should enable you to remove any natural hand oils or beauty products that have collected and been deposited onto the ring.

-However, how much and how often you will need to clean your ring will depend on several factors including: the type of ring you have, the complexity of the design, the amount you wear the ring, the amount of beauty products you use and your own personal preferences etc.
+However, how much and how often you will need to clean your ring will depend on several factors including the type of ring you have, the complexity of the design, the amount you wear the ring, the number of beauty products you use, and your own personal preferences, etc.

 Nevertheless, it is important that you keep your engagement ring safe.